A lovely broadland village on its own Broad, which is best viewed from the top of the tower in the church.

 View the Antiphoner in the church

 Wander over the boardwalk to the Norfolk Wildlife Conservation Centre

 Enjoy a refreshment in the pub or church tea room

-Browse the tourist information office and gift shop
+Browse the wildlife information office

 Walk the path towards South Walsham Broad